-Previous work to facilitate shared understanding of diverse climate resiliency needs and perspectives among interdisciplinary stakeholders identified barriers to introducing climate science to strategic planning and decision-making within businesses and institutions.
-This project will develop resources for resiliency champions to lead organizations through a vulnerability assessment informed by predicted industry impacts and historical climate data and projections, and establish systems to monitor and respond to identified threats and opportunities, as well as communicate with internal and external stakeholders.
-The Western Michigan Sustainable Business Forum (WMSBF) will accomplish this by guiding four representative organizations in the West Michigan area through such an assessment.
-These pilot cases will serve as illustrative examples to other organizations in their industry networks and the community in general, encouraging use of the adaptation toolkit and awareness of climate risk among relevant decision-makers.
+This project developed resources for business resiliency champions to lead their organization through a vulnerability assessment.
+The assessments were informed by predicted industry impacts and historical climate data and projections.
+Outcomes of the assessment include 1) identifying systems to monitor with respect to identified threats and opportunities, as well as 2) increased communication with internal and external stakeholders.
+The West Michigan Sustainable Business Forum (WMSBF) lead this work by guiding four representative organizations in the West Michigan area through such an assessment.
+The participating organizations included a hospitality/restaurant chain, manufacturer, health care system, and public school system all located in the Grand Rapids area.
+These pilot cases serve as illustrative examples to other organizations in their industry networks and the community in general, encouraging use of the adaptation toolkit and awareness of climate risk among relevant decision-makers.

 WMSBF partnered with a sustainability consulting group that developed a climate risk matrix that provided a preliminary assessment of an organization’s vulnerability to climate change and where to direct further efforts.
 GLISA’s role was to work with WMSBF and their partners (through informal phone calls, surveys, and meetings lead by WMSBF) to identify the most relevant climate hazards and develop a custom 2-page Grand Rapid’s summary of the historical trends and future projections for those hazards.
 Climate information provided in the 2-page summary included extreme heat and cold events (hot/cold days, heat waves), flood indicators (heavy rain at different time intervals), winter storms (snowfall, freezing rain), freeze thaw cycles, wind storms, and drought indicators.